laddhashreya2000/hangman/README.md

 > git clone https://github.com/laddhashreya2000/hangman.git
 > cd hangman
 ```
-Download Keil uvision, Flip 3.4.7 and Realterm.
 Open the project in Keil and compile it to get a hex file [hangman.hex](Objects/hangman.hex).
 Burn it on pt-51 microcontroller using Flip software.
 Interface the UART module with the laptop using Realterm.

 ## How to Play